dwyertyrell/todo-app/docs/PROJECT_PHASES.md

 **Advanced Functionality**
 - add advanced todo operations for UI improvements (mark complete, filter, <!-- and search bar?-->)

+**Atomic components**
+- add atomic components for buttons, input elements, text, heading, labels, and containers.
+Then add Storybook- a UI style guide for your website for easy visualisation for other developers

+-REFACTOR the project structure to intentionally group the child react components in a `molecule` and `organism` folder- to better clarify their purpose and relation to the atomic components in `/atomic` folder.

 <!-- added unit testing  -->

 <!-- this is the complete detailed objective list phase of  4: